 When we look at our global performance during COVID-19, we’re finding individual outliers - both positive and negative - driving a lot of the numbers.
 Seemingly minor changes to personas being targeted or channels used matter a lot.
 For one client, as an example, targeting decision makers in a slightly more junior position within the organization has had a measurable impact on results within a few weeks.

 So long as there are decision makers to be targeted and organizations have needs, sales isn’t going anywhere.
 We’ll be encouraging our teams to lead with empathy and think outside the box to generate results for our clients.

 For a brand new salesperson, hearing the words “call review” can be incredibly daunting; listening to your own recorded voice can be quite cringeworthy let alone having teammates listen.
 But, it’s important to realize that call reviews are essential to being successful in sales.

-Two major benefits we see when our reps participate in calls reviews are that they get the opportunity to build morale within their team, and become comfortable with giving and receiving feedback.
+Two major benefits we see when our inside reps participate in calls reviews are that they get the opportunity to build morale within their team, and become comfortable with giving and receiving feedback.
 As a result, reps become more comfortable with one another, and tend to give more honest feedback.
 Call reviews provide an outlet for team bonding and open conversation, and Bandalier's unique model of outsourced inside sales enables us to support cross-client call reviews.

 An uptick in confidence is another huge benefit of call reviews.
 When reps first get started in sales, making a call can be intimidating.
 We see across the board that the more call reviews a rep participates in, the more confidence they build.
 Getting accustomed to hearing their own voice, and receiving both positive and negative feedback can be a massive boost for their confidence, and enable them to outgrow those initial pre-call nerves.